pragma-/Plang/README.md

     > fn add(Number a, Number b) a + b; add(3, "4")
      Error: In function call for `add`, expected Number for parameter `b` but got String

-This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.
+This version of `add` returns `Any` and its return type will be inferred at run-time from the value being returned.

 Let's delve a bit into return type inference by considering the `filter` built-in function:

     > print(type(filter))
      Builtin (Function (Any) -> Boolean, Array) -> Array

 It has two parameters and returns an `Array`.
 The first parameter is a `Function` that takes one `Any` argument and returns a `Boolean` value.
 The second parameter is an `Array`.

-With dynamic type inference, a simple anonymous function can be passed as the first
+Thanks to type inference, a concise anonymous function without type annotations can be passed as the first argument:
-argument:

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-If we pass a function dynamically inferred to return a `Number`, for example, Plang will throw a compile-time error:
+Because the `filter` function is statically typed to return a `Boolean`, Plang can perform compile-time type checking.
+For example, if we pass it a function inferred to return a `Number`:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
      Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Number

 Let's return to the `add` function.
-To enable compile-time type checking of the return value, you can place its type-specifier before the function identifier:
+To enable static type checking of the return value, you can place a type annotation before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
      Function (Number, Number) -> Number